-Ever asked any of the following questions: How did I get into this mess?
-What was I thinking?
+Ever asked yourself that question?
+Or what was I thinking?
 Why does this keep happening to me?
 Where do I go from here?
 When did life get so complicated?
 Is it even worth the effort?
 Where do I keep going wrong?
 How do I know…

 - Proverbs 1:7 tells us, ‘The fear of the Lord is the beginning of knowledge, but fools despise wisdom and discipline’.
 Firstly, you must be born again (John 3:7); and so receive the Holy Spirit and in Him receive the power and guidance of the Holy Spirit into all wisdom.
 Wisdom becomes yours in Jesus Christ as he permeates your life.

 - Secondly, one must desire wisdom.
 The quest for wisdom: getting wiser is not an automatic and quick process; we need to be willing to pay the price to obtain it.
 We need to get involved in growing our wisdom.
 This is how:

 “My son, if you accept my words and store up my commands within you,